BirthdayResearch/jellyfishsdk/README.md

 ## Developing & Contributing

+Thanks for contributing, appreciate all the help we can get.
+Feel free to make a pull-request, we will guide you along the way to make it mergeable.
-Thanks for contributing, here is our [contributing guidelines](CONTRIBUTING.md).
+Here are some of our documented [contributing guidelines](CONTRIBUTING.md).

 We use `npm 7` for this project, it's required to set up [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).